 Before winter sets in, it is essential to allow pasture grasses to have 3 to 4 inches of re-growth.
 This re-growth contributes to their winter survival and promotes quicker spring growth.
 Providing sufficient growth going into winter supports the overall health and resilience of the pasture.

 Instead of keeping horses on pastures during winter, it is recommended to use sacrifice paddocks or dry lots.
 These areas offer shelter, access to hay, and water while minimizing damage to the pasture.
 Grazing on pastures over winter provides limited nutrition to horses and can harm the plants.

 Grazing After the First Killing Frost: Potential Risks and Caution

-This can lead to an increase in the potential for laminitis and colic, especially in obese horses or horses diagnosed with laminitis and equine metabolic syndrome.
-To reduce the chance of adverse health effects, it is recommended that horse owners wait one week before turning all horses, including healthy horses, back onto a pasture after the first killing frost.
+After the first killing frost of fall, horse owners should exercise caution when grazing.
+Frost-damaged pasture forages tend to have higher concentrations of non-structural carbohydrates.
+This can increase the risk of laminitis and colic, particularly for obese horses or those diagnosed with laminitis and equine metabolic syndrome.
+To reduce the chances of adverse health effects, it is advisable to wait for one week after the first killing frost before turning all horses, including healthy ones, back onto the pasture.

 This article is reprinted with permission from Krishona Martinson, University of Minnesota.
-This and other horse nutrition articles can be found at http://www.extension.umn.edu/agriculture/horse/nutrition/.